 Now, is it a remarkable coincidence that brings the above story to my attention just as I was musing over a ship’s decking effect on a guitar.
 Is it a coincidence that this all happens in the year that marks the 100th anniversary of the sinking of the SS Pegu.
 Is it coincidence that the reason for lifting the Teak from the Pegu was actually to restore the decking of a ship – and not just any ship.

 Obviously the temptation was too great to pass so I have managed to obtain a few short lengths of this timber that has such a rich history to it.
 Although Teak is not considered a traditional guitar making wood, I could not resist the attraction and plan to build an acoustic guitar with the decking effect sides constructed from the recovered Teak.

-Due to being tonally ‘dead’ Teak is generally not considered suitable for guitars and it does present construction problems that probably contribute to it’s unsuitability.
+Due to being tonally ‘dead’ Teak is generally not considered suitable for guitars and it does present construction problems that also contribute to it’s unsuitability.
 Ironically, the high oil content of the wood that has helped preserve its’ 94 year sleep on the sea bed makes it notoriously difficult to glue.
 Traditional wood glue tends to be water based and relies on penetrating the wood to bond the sections together but the oil in the Teak prevents it from doing this.
 Fortunately, glue has come a long way in recent years and there will be something out there that will do the job – all I have to do now is find it.

 As the 8th July 2017 marks the 100th anniversary of the sinking of the Pegu, I will set that as my goal to finish the product and hopefully time it so the last piece of the guitar will be set on that date.

 Sources of information include: –